 The Center for Civic Literacy examines the causes and effects of Americans’ low levels of civic knowledge.
 It also promotes tools to help educators and others improve civic understanding.

-Center for Criminal Justice Research
+Center for Health and Justice Research

-CCJR works with public safety agencies and social services organizations to conduct impartial applied research on criminal justice and public safety issues.
+CHJR works with public safety agencies and social services organizations to conduct impartial applied research on criminal justice and public safety issues.

 Indiana Advisory Commission on Intergovernmental Relations